craftercms/docs/source/site-administrators/studio/rte-configuration.rst

 To attach an RTE setup to an RTE in a form, open the content type that you want to add an RTE to, then go to the **Properties Explorer** and click on RTE Configuration and type in an RTE setup name.

 .. figure:: /_static/images/site-admin/rte/rte-setup-form.jpg
-   :alt: RTE Setup - Add an RTE (TinyMCE 5) in the Form
+   :alt: RTE Setup - Add an RTE in the Form
    :align: center

 |